thingsboard/thingsboard-gateway/docs/installation/LTE-MGateway.rst

     * Be sure to modify $ACCESS_TOKEN with the appropriate device access token for ThingsBoard.
     * The “connectionTest” telemetry should populate in ThingsBoard under the Telemetry field of the user’s target device.
   * If the telemetry test was successful, the gateway is now fully connected to the VarIoT network and the ThingsBoard service is able to function properly.
-  * It is a good idea at this point to restart the thingsboard-gateway.service so it may establish connection to the network now that the gateway has been properly configured: sudo systemctl restart thingsboard-gateway
+  * It is a good idea at this point to restart the thingsboard-gateway.service so it may establish connection to the network now that the gateway has been properly configured: :code:`sudo systemctl restart thingsboard-gateway`